Copenhagen Suborbitals: BPM-2 and BPM-5

-In 2014/2015 the group designed, built and tested a series of smaller engines with a nominal thrust of 2 and 5 kN.
-The BPM-5 class will fly on the Nexø I and II rockets in 2016/2018, paving the way for the much bigger Spica rocket and engine.
-The purpose was to validate the performance and operation of the group's new engine design direction.
-The tests were highly successful, with results exceeding expectations.
+During the 2016-2018 period, the group designed, built and tested a series of smaller engines with a nominal thrust of 2 and 5 kN - the BPM(Bi-Propellant Motor)-2 class and BPM-5 class respectively.
+Nexø I launched under the power of a BPM-5 on July 23rd, 2016.
+On August 4, 2018, just as the Nexø I, Nexø II was launched under the power of a BPM-5.
+The Nexø class was primarily intended to serve as a technology demonstrator ahead of the development of Spica.
+The BPM engines are bi-liquid rocket engines using LOX and ethanol, regeneratively cooled by the ethanol fuel.

+The BPM-2 was primarily intended to serve as a test article for the CS test stand and manufacturing methods, and was never intended to launch a rocket.
+The BPM-2 engine was static fired 4 separate times on May 2nd, 2015.

+The tests were successful, with results exceeding expectations.
 Different fuel additives (such as TEOS) as well as different jet vane materials were also tested.
-The BPM engines are bi-liquid rocket engines using LOX and ethanol, regeneratively cooled by the ethanol fuel.
-The spring/summer 2015 test firings used passive pressure blow-down, and in the winter 2015/2016 will see the test firings continued with a dynamic pressure (DPR) regulation system, which then will fly on the Nexø II rocket in spring 2018.
+The 2015 test firings used passive pressure blow-down.

+No more development or use for BPM-2 or -5 engines is planned.
+CS has primarily moved on to the use of the BPM-25 ahead of the planned development of the Spica rocket.

 Engines and propellant 2008–2014

 From 2008 to 2012, the group based the work on a hybrid rocket, using liquid oxygen (LOX) as oxidizer.
 Originally, the HEAT-1X rocket was to be fueled by paraffin wax, but a ground test 28 February 2010 revealed that some of the paraffin wax had only partially melted, instead of evaporating.
 The result was that HEAT-1X had less power than expected.
 A ground test firing of HEAT-1X-P (P for polyurethane) was conducted 16 May 2010.
-It was positive, the polyurethane had the right power but showed heavy oscillation.
+The polyurethane had the impulse required, but showed heavy oscillation.
 Until 2011 the group had performed more than 30 tests of various engine types at their rocket engine test facility at Refshaleøen.
 In fall of 2012 a concept engine using white fuming nitric acid and furfuryl alcohol was tried using a static test setup.
-In 2012 it was decided to switch to bi-propellant, liquid-fueled engines running on liquid oxygen and ethanol.
+In 2012 a decision was made to switch to bi-propellant, liquid-fueled engines running on liquid oxygen and ethanol.
+This evolved into the BPM(Bi-Propellant Motor) class currently in use at CS as of 2024.

 HATV

-The HATV (Hybrid Atmospheric Test Vehicle) was a 220 mm diameter hybrid booster, used for testing purposes, it is one third the size of the HEAT rocket.
-It produces approximately 12 kN thrust within a combustion time of 20 seconds.
+The HATV (Hybrid Atmospheric Test Vehicle) was a planned sounding rocket.
+The HATV booster was successfully static fired, though it was never launched.